instantlinux/docker-tools/images/vsftpd/README.md

 cat kubernetes.yaml | envsubst | kubectl apply -f -
 ~~~

 Status: There's a recent fix for segfault crashes with vsftpd version 3.0.3 under Alpine that will come out in a future version.
 This one has a workaround that may work for you.
+[Wikipedia|https://en.wikipedia.org/wiki/Vsftpd] has a brief history of how vsftpd met its demise after 2011.
 I've switched to proftpd (see that image).

 ### Variables